Nexis is Introduced 1980

 In 1981 there were 213 hosts on ARPANET; a new host was added approximately every 20 days.

-You can download the first 100 issues of Computer Gaming World at the Computer Gaming World Museum.
+In December 2013 the first 100 issues of Computer Gaming World were available from the Computer Gaming World Museum.

 "a digital file format used to store, transmit, and manipulate scientific and other images.
 FITS is the most commonly used digital file format in astronomy.
 Unlike many image formats, FITS is designed specifically for scientific data and hence includes many provisions for describing photometric and spatial calibration information, together with image origin metadata.